microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 invocations, each shader stage transition is a separate reorder point.
 - `HitObject::Invoke`: transitions to and from `closeshit` and `miss` shaders.
 Constitutes a reorder point even in cases where no shader is invoked.
-- `ReorderThread`: the `ReorderThread` call site.
+- `TryReorderThread`: the `TryReorderThread` call site.

-`ReorderThread` stands out as it explicitly separates reordering from a transition between shader stages, thus, it allows applications to (carefully) choose the most effective reorder locations given a specific workload.
+`TryReorderThread` stands out as it explicitly separates reordering from a transition between shader stages, thus, it allows applications to (carefully) choose the most effective reorder locations given a specific workload.
 The combination of `HitObject` and coherence hints provides additional control over the reordering itself.
-These characteristics make `ReorderThread` a versatile tool for improving performance in a variety of workloads that suffer from divergent execution or data access.
+These characteristics make `TryReorderThread` a versatile tool for improving performance in a variety of workloads that suffer from divergent execution or data access.